Consider the two nearly identical rookie seasons below:

 Over the years, Hisle had been variously described in the oft-critical Philadelphia press as “polite [and] soft-spoken,”xvii “modest [and] unassuming,”xviii and “mild-mannered.”xix So when this genuinely nice, honest athlete opened up about his perception of the Phillies’ negative treatment of African-American players, his opinions made news.
 Long-respected columnist Allen Lewis latched on and issued a withering appraisal of both the checkered history – the Phils were the last National League team to employ an African-American player – and the problems the club had in retaining once-budding stars such as Richie Allen, Grant Jackson and Johnny Briggs.
 Uncited, but certainly relevant, was the team’s lack of patience with African-Canadian Ferguson Jenkins, who became a Hall of Famer with the Chicago Cubs.
 Bob Carpenter admitted, “Our track record hasn’t been good”, and club officials stated their commitment toward resolving the situation.xx

 Hisle was moving on to the team renowned for breaking the color barrier with Jackie Robinson – but he never played a big-league game in Dodger blue.
 Los Angeles was on the verge of becoming one of the most successful teams of the decade.
-A lot of young talent was on the way up, especially in the infield – but at that time, the starting outfielders were all veterans: Willie Davis in center, flanked by Manny Mota and Frank Robinson.
+A lot of young talent was on the way up, especially in the infield – but in 1972 the starting outfielders were all veterans: Willie Davis in center, flanked by Manny Mota and Frank Robinson.
 Bill Buckner and Willie Crawford were their backups.
 Hisle could not break through and was assigned to Triple-A Albuquerque.
 There he mounted the comeback that defined the rest of his professional career.
 His numbers – .325-23-91 – ranked him with teammate Ron Cey, Gary Matthews, and Mike Schmidt among the Pacific Coast League’s leaders.
 It was reported that “Hisle [was] probably the most scouted player in the Pacific Coast League… [with] no fewer than nine major league scouts watching him nightly.”xxi

 In Hisle, the Twins were perceived to be filling various needs going into the 1973 season – greater defensive range in the outfield, plus a combination of speed and power from the leadoff position.
 Aside from his continued propensity to strike out, Hisle filled those needs well over a very successful five-year run with the Twins.
 As it developed, though, he seldom led off after 1973.